ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 Field `d1` does not fill in and use the default value cause we do not have repeated values for `d2` value, and the sequence for `d1` can’t be properly calculated.

-The following query with a changed field in `ORDER BY`:
+The following query with the changed field in `ORDER BY`:

 ``` sql
 SELECT